Normalise for Fairness: A Simple Normalisation Technique for Fairness in Regression Machine Learning Problems: Methods and Material

 KELM \cite{huang2011extreme} is a method which improves over Extreme Learning Machine (ELM) \cite{ELM}.
-ELM operates similar to a neural network with one hidden layer, where the second layer has a weights matrix $\boldsymbol{\beta} = \mZ^T (\frac{\mI}{C} + \mZ\mZ^T)^{-1} \mY$.
-A kernel formulation of this was made by \cite{huang2011extreme} and it was shown to yield better results than other models like Support Vector Machines (SVM).
-Faster implementations of KELM are also available \cite{FastKELM}.
-The weights matrix in KELM models that minimises the Mean Squared Error (MSE) is given by:
+KELM is a kernel formulation of ELM \cite{huang2011extreme}, which showed better results than other models like Support Vector Machines (SVM).
+KELM operates by constructing a weights matrix $\boldsymbol{\beta}$ that minimises the Mean Squared Error (MSE) between the predictions and the ground truth, $\boldsymbol{\beta}$ is given by: